-The RUM Overview Glass Table brings your entire Real User Monitoring landscape together in one window.
+The RUM Overview Glass Table brings your entire Splunk Real User Monitoring landscape together in one window.

 In the example glass table below, on the right, you can see the overall health of Real User sessions in apps, native browsers, and even synthetic user tests.
 To the left of this overview are more detailed breakdowns of KPIs specific to browsers, apps, and synthetic tests.
 Each KPI is colored in relation to incoming metrics and easily adjustable thresholds.
-You can click deeper into specific KPIs, and Splunk ITSI will help you navigate through your ITSI entities and onward into Splunk Observability Cloud's RUM dashboards.
+You can click deeper into specific KPIs, and Splunk ITSI will help you navigate through your ITSI entities and onward into the RUM dashboards on Splunk Observability Cloud.

 NOC Glass Table

 In the NOC, signals and metrics must be sorted out quickly and information passed on to the correct teams to fix an issue.
 Speed is of the essence, and the possibilities for where to start troubleshooting can feel endless.

 To help NOCs in this situation, this glass table includes RUM metrics.
 These additional signals can help more quickly diagnose wider issues.
 For example, a change that is deployed and begins to impact native browsers, but not apps, will become readily apparent from the change in browser KPIs.
 Drilling down into which KPIs are having issues can then further determine its cause.
 This enables IT Operations in the NOC to more quickly notify the correct teams, who can then rapidly get a fix into production.

 DevOps SRE Detailed View Glass Table

 The glass table for DevOps and SRE functions includes RUM KPIs.
 RUM details can help tell the data stories that DevOps and SREs need to prioritize bug fixes, identify what to monitor, and help determine if newly deployed code changes are impacting the overall customer experience.